thelfer/tfel/docs/web/Burger_EDF_CIWAP_2021.md

  * Shifted value of the historical minimale of relative humidity *
  * This value has been shifted (value + 1) so the implicit initialization
- * to zero of this variable in most finite element solvers is meaningfull.
+ * to zero of this variable in most finite element solvers is meaningful.
  * So for initialization at value different to 1, please don't forget to
  * take into account this shift.
  */